 Serving Suggestions

 Vegan Graham Crackers can be enjoyed in many ways.
-Here are some ideas:
+Here are my faves:

-- Dairy-free graham crackers lend themselves really well to dessert flavours like chocolate, lemon curd, peanut butter, marshmallows, date caramel and marshmallow fluff.
+- Dairy-free graham crackers lend themselves really well to dessert flavors like chocolate, lemon curd, peanut butter, marshmallows, date caramel, and marshmallow fluff.
 Dip or sandwich them with any of the above or have even more fun and make S'mores.

 - Be very British and enjoy them with some vegan butter and cheese.
 I know it sounds weird but it's so good!